Tennant Creek & Barkly Region 7 day itinerary

 Day 5 (4WD option)

 For the 4WD enthusiasts, tackle some of the Northern Territory’s 4WD tracks in Davenport Range National Park, 2–3 hours east of Tennant Creek and one of the Territory’s best-kept secrets.
 Spot black-footed rock wallabies, emus and hundreds of waterbirds that flock to the permanent waterholes in the 1120km2 reserve.
 It’s peaceful and beautiful, with plenty of nooks and crannies to explore.
 Make sure to take plenty of supplies.
 Whistleduck Campground is relatively basic, but has essential amenities, and is about 1km from the first major waterhole, Irrmweng Rockhole.
 Just a few hundred metres further upstream is the divine Injaidan Rockhole.

 Spend an extra night in Tennant Creek at a farmstay

 For those who don’t have a 4WD, opt to spend a night at Spinifex Ridge Farm Stay outside of Tennant Creek or drive directly to Gemtree Caravan and Tourist Park and stay for two nights to make the most of the activities in the area.

 See the Big Man in Aileron

-Only 1 hour and 45 minutes further south is your final destination for today, Alice Springs.
-Kick back with a drink tonight at one of the restaurants in town and reminisce on a week experiencing some of the best of Central Australia.
+Alice Springs is your final destination today.
+Kick back with a drink tonight at one of the popular restaurants in town and reminisce on a great week experiencing some of the best Outback experiences of Central Australia.